genusglobalinc/aibot_twitter/README.md

 4. store account information in accessible google sheets doc -create google doc sheet

-5. create a dialogflow agent and define intents and webhooks -create intent called "BookMeeting"
+5. create a dialogflow agent and define intents and webhooks on DialogFlow web console -create intent called "BookMeeting"
    -activate and create webhook, using "<Copy and paste your full Public IPv4 DNS here>" + "/dialogflow-webhook" as the fulfillment URL
    -add training phrases to indicate interest in booking a meeting